electricimp/LSM9DS0/README.md

 Returns the contents of STATUS_REG_A as an integer.

 #### setInt1Ths_A(*threshold*)
 Set the absolute value threshold for inertial interrupt generator 1 in any axis.
-Thesholds are given as integers and compared to full-scale.
-For example, the default full-scale range of the accelerometer is +/- 2 G, corresponding to a value of +/-32000.
-To set the threshold to +/- 1 G:
+Thesholds are given in *g*s, and are compared to the currently selected range of the sensor in order to calculate the appropriate value for the threshold registers.
+Set the sensor full-scale range before setting the interrupt threshold, if using a non-default range.

 ```Squirrel
 // enable accelerometer